 “So you don’t believe in your own work, Zash?”
 I release another wave, only to receive another shake of the focal point.
 The eye was losing its grit.
 “Well, you didn’t stop recording for a reason, right?”

 “So?”
-The subject groans, changing their own subject with the close of pages.
+The subject groans, changing their own subject with the closing of pages.

 The subject chortles, the laugh-chuckle hybrid.
-“You’re a meme, Zash.”
-I grin, the eye’s lid drooping in my drooping hand.
+“Oh my god, Zash.”
+I grin, the eye’s lid drooping in my droopy hand.

 “But I’m still your sister.”